IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Constructors are generally used for instantiating an object.
-The task of constructors is to initialize (assign values) to the data members of the class when an object of class is created.
+The task of constructors is to initialize (assign values) to the data members of the class when an object of the class is created.

-In case of this custom widget the constructor takes additional arguments:
+In case of this custom widget, the constructor takes additional arguments:
 - :guilabel:`parent` (can be either Qt object, later our case QMainWindow), and
 - :guilabel:`ids` (an IDS object).